hjellinek/ctk-core/docs/RunningTests_CLI.md

 If you want to see a failure example, add another property to your java command:

-    java -Dcts.demofail=true -jar ctk-cli-0.5.1-SNAPSHOT.jar
+    java -jar ctk-cli-0.5.1-SNAPSHOT.jar --cts.demofail=true

 There will be some console output, and you can check in `target/report` for details;
 if you have a browser, check out `target/report/html/index.html`.

 If you run the java command again, it will overwrite the results in your `target` directory.
+But if you're on bash and using the `ctk` script, it will rename your previous test results `target` directory to include the date/time of the new test

+(TODO fix this to rename to the date time of the actual tests!)

 Advanced tip: if you want to attach a debugger to the command-line CTK, use: